0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-api/agent/apis.md

 ## Agent Endpoint

-**Function**: Endpoint to send a JWZ token from user's mobile app.
+**Function**: Endpoint to send a JWZ token from the user's mobile app.

 **How it Works**: The user's app sends a JWZ token in the request body.

-The Issuer Node responds by sending a response message that contains details related Verifiable Credential and Issuer.
+The Issuer Node responds by sending a response message that contains details related to Verifiable Credential and Issuer.
 It also includes metadata such as:

 `from`: from which user DID the message is sent
 `to`: to which Issuer DID the message is sent